chyoon2/CSharpMadlibs/README.md

 ## Description

+  This program is an online madlibs page that allows the user to select one of two madlibs forms to fill in and then generates a hilarious story with the words the user chooses.
+It was created primarily using C# and .NET, and is the first major project in the May 2020 full-time Epicodus course to integrate our new knowledge of C# with HTML user interfaces.

 ## Languages & Technologies Used:

   ### Programming Languages & Libraries
   * C#
+  * HTML
   * .NET

   ### Operating Systems & Programs